 Instead, it treats its shakes seriously.
 The branding is centered on how Huel is real food.

-The fact that you can tear open a packet in the back of your car and mix it juice or water with one hand, while you speak on the phone with the other, is just an added benefit.
+The fact that you can tear open a packet in the back of your car and mix it with juice or water with one hand, while you speak on the phone with the other, is just an added benefit.

 In a nutshell, Huel is real whole food that you can gulp down.
 But it’s not junk.
 It’s quality nutrition that will fuel your day.